Kent1mrqs/WiFEncryptionSimulation/encryption/WEP/RC4.md

 RC4 is a stream cipher that generates a pseudo-random key stream to encrypt or decrypt data.

 ### 1. **Key Scheduling Algorithm (KSA)**
-- The algorithm initializes a permutation array `S` of size 256 (values 0 to 255) called `Initial Vector`
+- The algorithm initializes a permutation array `S` of size 256 (values 0 to 255).
 - A secret key is used to shuffle this array.
 The shuffling ensures the key influences the final state of `S`.

 #### Code